 The Significance of Biodiversity

-- Pollination: Many plants rely on pollinators such as bees, butterflies, and birds to reproduce, supporting agricultural productivity and food security.
+- Pollination: Many plants need bees, butterflies, and birds to reproduce.
+This process supports agriculture and food production.

-- Water Filtration: Wetlands and riparian zones filter pollutants from water sources, improving water quality and supporting aquatic life.
+- Water Filtration: Wetlands and riparian zones remove pollutants from water sources.
+This improves water quality and protects aquatic life.

-- Climate Regulation: Biodiverse ecosystems help regulate local and regional climates, moderating temperature extremes and weather patterns.
+- Climate Regulation: Biodiverse ecosystems help stabilise local and regional climates.
+They also moderate extreme weather patterns.

 Threats to Biodiversity